The University of Montpellier has signed a five-year partnership agreement with the Institut Agro in Montpellier

 Pooled expertise

-The pooling of expertise will focus in particular on science policy, and collaboration will take place within the Joint Research Units Research joint supervision and partner units, particularly within the “Agriculture-Environment-Biodiversity” research cluster.
+The pooling of expertise will focus in particular on science policy, and collaboration will take place within the Joint Research Units Research joint supervision and the partner units, particularly within the “Agriculture-Environment-Biodiversity” research cluster.

 Collaboration within the doctoral college, the joint authorship policy for scientific publications, and contributions to international rankings are other aspects of this fruitful partnership.

-The two institutions aim to pool their expertise in student life, international relations, and human resources, and to implement joint initiatives in the administrative sphere.
+The two institutions also aim to pool their expertise in student life, international relations, and human resources, and to implement joint initiatives in the administrative sphere.